airladon/ThisIGet/src/js/views/information/privacy.md

 ## Marketing <a name="marketing"></a>

-We will not send you marketing emails.
+This site will not send you marketing emails.

 ## What are your data protection rights? <a name="whatareyourdataprotectionrights"></a>